tayyabtahir143/Openshift-UPI-Installation/README.md

 ## 🚗 Create vSphere VMs
 Obtain the RHCOS OVA image.
 Images are available from the RHCOS image mirror page:https://mirror.openshift.com/pub/openshift-v4/dependencies/rhcos/latest/

-Download the latest RHCOS and create a template in vsphere. using this template we can create all master and worker VMs.
+Download the latest RHCOS and create a template in vSphere.
+Using this template, we can create all master and worker VMs.
 ![creating RHCOS template](Images/6.gif)

 Provision the following: